 You may be given a return appointment to see your surgeon when you go home.
-If you have any questions or problems before your return appointment, call your surgeon's office.

-Please notify your surgeon if you have any questions or concerns.
+Please contact your surgeon's office if you have any questions or concerns.

 When to Notify Your Physician

 Notify your physician if:

 - Vour involved leg is cool to the touch, a dusky color, grows numb or tingles - Vou develop a temperature of 101 degrees or higher, and start experiencing chills - Vour incision starts draining or grows swollen, warm, red and painful - Vour incision bleeds a bright red - You have discomfort that is not relieved by prescribed medicine, rest or cold therapy - You develop burning or urgency when urinating, or if your urine has a foul odor - Vou develop constipation that is not relieved with the use of laxatives.